Cheers! Everything You Need to Know to Serve Alcohol in Your Restaurant

 Stocking Your Bar

 Understanding the math to keep you ahead of the curve, now you have to stock the bar.
 That might seem like the easiest step and it can even be fun, but like everything else here it bears consideration.
 Are you going to keep it simple for a quick turn around?
-Do you need something that adds panache to your burgeoning drink menu, or well-rounded taps menu for craft beer enthusiasts?
+Do you need something that adds panache to your burgeoning drink menu or a well-rounded taps menu for craft beer enthusiasts?
 Are you looking for a good pairing for your food items?

 First up, where do you get your supplies?
 Finding a wholesaler is a matter of preference, and thanks to Tied House Laws, one that you aren’t obligated to stick with.
 Tied House Laws restrict the ability of distributors to coerce you into any deal that excludes certain brands or styles of drink.
 While that’s bad news for retailers looking at vertical integration, it’s good news for restaurants who are just looking to shop smarter and save a few dollars.

-In rare instances, a quick service or fast casual might employ an expert to help with drink pairings for their menu items, like Shake Shack has done.
+In rare instances, quick service or fast-casual restaurants might employ an expert to help with drink pairings for their menu items, like Shake Shack has done.
 By and large though, no matter the size and style of your restaurant it’s about knowing your clientele.
 If you have the capital, you may consider bringing in a sommelier to help you find the perfect wines to match your menu items, a cicerone, the equivalent for beer, or a mixologist for spirits and cocktails.
 In the meantime, you can uses sites like beeradvocate.com, cellartracker.com, or distiller.com to compare what is popular with whatever may be available in your area.

 Managing Your Bar’s Inventory

 You know where to get it and what the profit margin is, now how much do you need?
 There isn’t a right answer for this, but variety is a good starting point.
 For example, you might pick up four to five varieties of beer to start, the most common liquors (vodka, gin, bourbon), and the most popular wine varieties.
-Mix it up not only by style, but price point.
+Mix it up not only by style but price point.
 When you go back through your books, let your numbers guide you.

 Always keep space in mind.
 If you have a small amount of real estate to work with, it may be ideal to focus on drinks that are easy to store and maintain.
 Space allowing, you might consider a cooler or a draft system.
 It goes without saying that the more you have, the more you have to spend.
 Draft systems can run from a few thousand dollars to around $9,000, depending on the number of taps and the difficulty of installation.